andremsouza/docx2json/README.md

 ## Usage:
 If using as one python script, the user must type the relative or absolute path to the desired .docx file.

-If using as a class, the user may choose one of the public methods to convert as desired.
+If using as a module, the user may choose one of the public methods to convert as desired.

 Method for conversion:
 ```python